 The nice thing about blogs is that Google doesn’t care at all if you don’t post for several months or even several years.
 Meanwhile, the common wisdom on YouTube is that you need consistent content to succeed (although that’s debatable).

-With a blog, your content will slowly degrade in value after year 3-ish.
+Your content will slowly degrade in value with a blog (after a few years).
 But, there are plenty of examples of blog posts that are still relevant 10+ years after the publish date.
 You certainly don’t need weekly content, and Google admits that they don’t care about your publishing schedule.

 So blogging provides a better work-life balance once you are successful.
 You can take a vacation and remain reasonably confident your business won’t die.